s1453/HS2023-Exercise08/README.md

 - Each pull request adds exactly one new file to the submissions directory.
 - That the submission corresponds to the hashed email address of a participant.
+- That there are no other changes to the repository.

 ## Setup and Assessment Process